Synthetic Data Generation and Imitation Learning with Isaac Lab Mimic#

 The order of the stacked cubes should be blue (bottom), red (middle), green (top).

-Take a direct path.
-Do not follow along arbitrary axis, but move straight toward the goal.
+• Take a direct path and move efficiently toward the goal.

-Do not pause.
-Perform smooth, continuous motions instead.
+• Do not have extended pauses.
+Instead, perform smooth, continuous motions.
 It is not obvious for a policy why and when to pause, hence continuous motions are easier to learn.

 Before generating additional demonstrations, the human demonstrations must first be annotated to define the boundary of each subtask.
 Subtasks are defined for each end-effector (eef) and are segments in the demonstrations where the eef is performing an action relative to a specific object.
 Any time the target object of the eef changes, a new subtask begins.
 For example, in the stacking task, the first subtask is to grasp the red cube (eef motion is dictated by the red cube), while the second subtask is to stack the red cube on top of the blue cube (eef motion is dictated by the blue cube).
 Subtasks can be annotated manually or (if the environment supports it) automatically using heuristics.
 For this tutorial, our environment supports automatic annotation which will be used in the following step.